The Art of Being in Exile: Alienation & Liberation

 7Th Annual UCR History of Art Graduate Student Conference

 Culver Center of the Arts

-We are honored to host Carolyn Dean, Professor in the Department of History of Art and Visual Culture at the University of California, Santa Cruz, as this year’s keynote speaker.
+We are honored to host Dr. Tatiana Flores, Associate Professor in the Departments of Art History at Rutgers University, as this year’s keynote speaker.